310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Kuro %}
 Man, makes you wonder how many times a day Hasumi typically orders around Kanzaki.
-You guys may be comfortable with it, but from an outside perspective, it's pretty bizarre.
+You guys may be comfortable with it, but from an outside perspective, it’s pretty bizarre.
 {% endbubble %}

 {% bubble Chiaki %}